AlexVCS/100-days-of-code/log.md

 ### Day 27: November 28th, 2020

 **Today's Progress**: Got further with Full Stack Open!
 JS map is awesome and I'm glad I got that working.
-Such an exhilirating feeling to get past the bugs.
+Such an exhilarating feeling to get past the bugs.
 Went through a bit more of the MERNG app video and learned why PostgreSQL is gaining popularity.

 **Thoughts** I can do this I just have to persist despite resistance.